-6. Dunnet Head Lighthouse
+6) Dunnet Head Lighthouse

 Dunnet Head lighthouse itself was built in 1831, stands at 66 feet tall and was designed by Robert Stevenson.
 Though the lighthouse isn’t open to the public, there is a gallery there and a range of walks and views which shouldn’t be missed on a trip to this beautiful area of northern Scotland.
 Make sure you don’t miss the beach at lovely Dunnet Sands nearby.

-7. Dunbeath Heritage Centre
+7) Dunbeath Heritage Centre

-8. The Stacks of Duncansby
+8) The Stacks of Duncansby

-Duncansby Head is close to John O’Groats – just take the road opposite the John O’Groats Filling Station on the A99 for nearly two miles and you’ll reach the Duncansby Head Lighthouse car park.
+Duncansby Head is close to John O’Groats.
+Just take the road opposite the John O’Groats Filling Station on the A99 for nearly two miles and you’ll reach the Duncansby Head Lighthouse car park.
 From here, walk over the highest part of the surrounding landscape and you’ll be greeted with the spectacular sight of the Stacks of Duncansby – two large jagged sea stacks.

-10. Mary Ann’s Cottage
+9) Mary Ann’s Cottage

 At this point, the Caithness Heritage Trust acquired the croft, which provides a snapshot into life in the remote Scottish Highlands.
-Visitors will find the peat fire burning and everything preserved, a natural blend of the old and the new, as though Mary Ann has popped out for a moment.
+Visitors will find the peat fire burning and everything preserved, a natural blend of the old and the new.
+It is as though Mary Ann has popped out for a moment.

-Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.
+Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, adores audiobooks and films, eats a little too much for his own good.